dwmoreau/MLI/Methods.md

 # 0: Introduction to this document
 This write-up is meant to explain the methods in the data-driven indexing approach.

 I am very interested in feedback on the methods.
 I feel that there is large room for improvement in the Miller index assignment and unit cell optimization aspects of this algorithm.
-We have devoted an enormous amount of time to the unit cell regression aspect of this algorithm and I don't believe there is much room for improvement there.

 There has been no refinement whatsoever.
 No hyperparameter training, equal amounts of under and overfitting.